jccurrie1/CIS350/README.md

 <img src="images/Class%20Diagram.png"> </img>
 </figure>

 <h1>6.
+Time Managment </h1>
+We used Jira to help us stay on track with the deadlines while also seperating tasks.

+<h1>6.
 UI Design</h1>
 The user must first register their details with the website.
 This is a one-time registration.
 The only details Wasted needs is the user's name, email, and preffered password for their account .
 All this data is stored in our mongo database.